Michelle Mah

-Michelle Mah is the director of operations for The Slanted Door Group in San Francisco, California.
+Michelle Mah is an American chef.
+She is the director of operations for The Slanted Door Group in San Francisco, California.
 She was previously the chef de cuisine at The Slanted Door, consulting chef at The Brixton, and executive chef at Midi.

 Early life

-Michelle Mah was born in 1975 Seoul, Korea and moved with her family to San Dimas, California at the age of three.
+Michelle Mah was born in 1975 in Seoul, South Korea.
+At age three, she moved with her family to San Dimas, California.
 Her mother, grandmother, and father all cooked at home.
 In 1997, she earned her B.A. in Ethnic Studies and a minor in General Literature from University of California, San Diego.